-The next big step to take is to draft your video presentation.
+The next big step to take is to write your video presentation.
 What I mean by that is that you are now going to start laying out what it is you want to say.
-This is where all of your hard work narrowing down your church's mission and the things it values and offers comes in.
+This is where all of your hard work narrowing down your church’s mission and the things it values and offers come in.

 Share Your Story Authentically

-What would you rather find at a new church?
-One that is the right fit, or one that tried to be the right fit but just couldn't pull it off because that was not who they really were?
+What would you want to find at a new church?
+Would you want one that is the right fit, or one that tried to be the right fit but couldn’t pull it off because that was not who they were?
 The clearer and more authentic your video reflects your church community, the more real effectiveness it will have in reaching people who will stick with your church.

 Don’t Reinvent The Wheel – Get Inspired!

 Ecclesiastes 1:9 says that there is nothing new under the sun.
-There is a lot of truth in that statement.
-I would like to suggest to you that you take some time viewing other church video productions.
+There is much truth in that statement.
+I want to suggest to you that you take some time viewing other church video productions.
 Here is an example and then some links to some others on YouTube.

 As you can see by all of these videos, the approach and what they are presenting is different.
-Hopefully this will give you some ideas for your own church video production.
+Hopefully, this will give you some ideas for your church video production.

 Let’s Play Show And Tell

-Do you remember show and tell time in school?
-You would bring something from home you liked and found interesting and would show it to the class and then explain why you liked it?
+Do you remember the show and tell time in school?
+You would bring something from home you liked and found interesting and would show it to the class and then explain why you loved it?

 Well now is the time to start figuring out how to do the same thing for your church with the video.
 Instead of having your pastor recite a litany of things about your church, think about how to show those things going on in your church.